 1Data from the Food and Agriculture Organization of the United Nations (FAO)

 We do not engage with clients that have been involved in illegal deforestation and/or the removal of High Conservation Value (HCV) or primary forest.

-We realise that all agricultural land had to have been initially cleared of its naturally-occuring flora, which may or may not have involved the removal of protected forest areas.
-Although we cannot always ascertain which of this land used to be HCV or primary forest in the past, we make a strong effort to determine whether deforestation of HCV or primary forest took place over the past five years when requested to finance a specific transaction.
-We take into account the direct involvement of the (potential) client and the extent to which it tried to prevent deforestation.
+We realise that all agricultural land had to have been initially cleared of its naturally occurring flora, which may or may not have involved the removal of protected forest areas.
+Although we cannot always ascertain which of this land used to be HCV or primary forest in the past, we make an effort to determine whether deforestation of HCV or primary forest took place over the past five years when requested to finance a specific transaction for a client in the agricultural commodities sector.
+We consider the direct involvement of the (potential) client and the extent to which it tried to prevent deforestation.

 You might also be interested in: